vasole/pymca/doc/source/index.rst

 Synchotron radiation XRF is closely associated to microscopy.
 To properly achieve its objectives, PyMca had to incorporate more than just 1D visualization and XRF spectrum modelling.
-PyMca has evolved into a library and set of tools to provide close-to-the-source data visualization and diagnostic capabilities.
+PyMca has evolved into a set of tools to provide close-to-the-source data visualization and diagnostic capabilities.

 Features